 Even though this study focuses on generating multiple-item scales to measure the constructs of the audit committee's involvement in the internal audit and external audit functions, the questionnaire contains a broad range of techniques that audit committees may have frequently employed when audit committees oversee companies' enterprise risk management, because, from a practice development perspective, audit committees are not involved only with the internal and external audit functions in carrying out the oversight of enterprise risk management.
-Indeed, they are also involved with several members of management, such as the CFO, controller and general counsel, etc. This is consistent with the preliminary interviews with audit committee members, conducted when the pre-test was undertaken, which indicated that audit committees were typically involved with a number of parties in an organisation when they discharged their responsibility in overseeing a company's risk management.
+Indeed, they are also involved with several members of management, such as the CFO, controller and general counsel, etc. This is consistent with the preliminary interviews with audit committees were typically involved with a number of parties in an organisation when they discharged their responsibility in overseeing a company's risk management.
 Finally, after pre-testing with 11 audit committee members, there were 16 questions included in the survey.
 All the questions had amendments in the wording following the feedback from the pre-test.